-PPC is something that should be managed by a professional to ensure you get the most for your money.
-Learn more about it here.
+Google Ads for dentists should be managed by a professional to ensure you get the most for your money.

 When marketing your practice, you need to look at the “big picture.”
 That means not only evaluating the marketing happening outside your office, but looking at what happens inside as well.

 Is your staff able to convert the potential patients that call in?
 Are they friendly?
 Knowledgeable about your services?
 Do they answer calls in a timely manner or are too many placed on hold?

 You can do all the marketing in the world, but it won’t matter if new patients are lost during the first phone call.
 Here are a few suggestions for talking to potential new patients over the phone.